 That means the coughs, colds and sniffles are all around.
 Did you know babies and children get an average of 6-10 colds each year.

 And for little ones in daycare, that number can reach up to 12.

-So it's a good idea to have hat full of tricks to help minimise infection and aid a quicker recovery from colds and sniffles.
+It's a good idea to have some tricks to help minimise infection and aid a quicker recovery from colds and sniffles.

 Here are 9 Winter top tips to keep your family healthy...

 1. Wash hands regularly, particularly before eating - it's at the top of the list for good reason.
 It's simply the best way to avoid the spread of germs.

 Daycare centres and kindys have established handwashing procedures, but once your child starts primary school, there is a less rigid routine for handwashing before lunchbreaks.
 Why not add a small bottle of organic soap-free hand sanitizer to your child's lunchbox.

 And keep a bottle of sanitiser in the car, and in your handbag and nappy bag as well.

 2. Daily Nasal Flushing - I wake up most mornings in Winter, and the first thing I want to do is blow my nose.
 I may not have a cold, but I still feel that I need to clear my sinuses which is often caused by the dry, cold air.
 Imagine if your baby or toddler felt that way but couldn't tell you!
 They would be so grumpy and uncomfortable.